The Donora Death Fog of 1948

 Donora Death Fog survivor

-The mayor and town leaders begged the mills’ owners to shut down … but they refused!
-It would cost too much money to halt production.
-The first deaths began to occur four days in on Friday.
-The doctors had made the small Donora Hotel an emergency clinic because the small local hospital couldn’t handle all the sick, coughing and gasping patients.
+The mayor and town leaders begged the mills’ owners to shut down … but they flatly refused.
+It would cost too much money to halt production, even for a day.
+The first deaths began to occur four days in, on Friday.
+The doctors had made the small Donora Hotel an emergency clinic, because the small local hospital could not handle all the sick, coughing and gasping patients.

-By Saturday, the 3 funeral homes quickly had more corpses than they could handle.
+By Saturday, the three funeral homes quickly had more corpses than they could handle.
 The Community Center basement became a spare morgue when the undertakers were overwhelmed.
 Towns people listening to the local radio station were shocked to learn the toxic smog had now turned lethal!
-20 of their fellow Donorans had died!
+Twenty of their fellow Donorans had died so far!
 And half the town was getting sicker.

-On Sunday morning October 30th, the mills’ owners finally ceased operation, arguably because most of their workers wereout sick and the mills were half empty.
+On Sunday morning, October 30th, when church services had to be canceled, the mills’ owners finally ceased operation.
+It was arguably because most of their workers were out sick and the two large mills were half empty.
 The next day, on Halloween no less, wind and rain finally came and the smog finally began to dissipate, but not before leaving many Donorians with permanent lung damage.

 Twenty-six townspeople would die in all.

 All the dead had been 50 or over, some with heart or lung problems.
 7,000 people had become violently ill, half the town’s population.
 While expressing sympathy for the victims, the mill owners disclaimed responsibility!
-After all, they couldn’t control the weather, could they?
+After all, they could not control the weather, could they?
+Nevertheless, the Donora Death Fog made national news across the U.S.

 Over the next months, state and federal investigators descended on small Donora.
 They set up air monitoring sites and medical clinics in the valley.
-US Steel and American Wire insisted the weather was to blame, certainly not the mills that had been operating for decades.
-The 2 influential and powerful companies made sure the official report exonerated the plants.
-Most residents were outraged when investigators failed to blame the mills.
-Much like the nearby Johnstown, PA Flood victims, lawsuits were filed and later settled, but without naming blame.
+U.S. Steel and American Wire insisted the weather was to blame, certainly not the mills that had been operating for decades.
+The two influential and powerful companies made sure the official report exonerated the plants.
+Most residents were outraged when investigators failed to blame the two mills.
+Much like the nearby Johnstown, PA Flood victims, lawsuits were filed, and later settled, but without naming any blame.

 Donora Death Fog survivor

-Humans were not the only victims – all of the crops in the surrounding valley withered as well as many backyard gardens.
-Family pets would suffer the same fate as their owners.
-It became the worst air pollution disaster in US history and let the public know that smog was more than just a nuisance, it could kill!
+Humans were not the only victims – all of the crops in the surrounding valley withered, as well as many backyard vegetable and flower gardens.
+Many family pets would suffer the same fate as their owners.
+It became the worst air pollution disaster in US history.
+It let the U.S. public know that smog was more than just a nuisance, it could kill!

-The 2 mills reopened the very next week.
+The two mills reopened the very next week.
 But the “Donora Death Fog,” was in all the national newspapers and made air pollution a new national concern.
 The next year, President Harry Truman called for the 1st national Air Pollution Conference, citing Donora, PA by name.
-A similar, larger disaster occurred in London, England in 1952, called The Great Smog killing thousands.
-The US Steel Zinc Works closed in 1957, the American Steel and Wire Mill a few years later.
-Other industries came to town over the years and Donora became a classic Rust Belt, working class community.
+A similar, larger disaster occurred in London, England in 1952, called The Great London Smog killing thousands.
+The U.S. Steel Zinc Works closed in 1957, the American Steel and Wire Mill a few years later.
+The abandoned mills were eventually torn down and Donora became a classic Rust Belt town.
+Other industries came to town over the years and built on the riverfront sites.

-Once the mills closed, the population of Donora dwindled to less than 6,000, with over one-third retirees.
-Some residents blame the government regulators for destroying jobs in their town, though arguably saving their family’s lives.
-The Donora Death Fog is the pivotal moment leading to the slow adoption of air quality regulations in the US years later.
+Once the mills closed, the population of Donora dwindled to less than 6,000, with over one-third mill retirees.
+Some residents blame the government regulators for destroying jobs in their town, though arguably saving their family’s lives in the process.
+The Donora Death Fog is the pivotal moment leading to the slow adoption of clean air quality regulations in the U.S. years later in 1970.
 Today, it almost sounds like a 1950’s science fiction movie.
 But if you have never heard of Donora, PA you owe the victims and their families a debt of gratitude.
 The Donora dead gave their lives, so many others would later live.

-For future posts, click FOLLOW below.
-For other stories by historical writer Paul Andrews, click BOOKS in the menu.
+For more by historical writer Paul Andrews, click BOOKS.

 Published by andrewspaulw